Airlines issue travel waivers ahead of massive winter storm that would affect 200 million people

 JetBlue

-JetBlue's Winter Storm Fern waiver allows customers to rebook or cancel flights to or from a dozen cities without penalty, so long as original travel plans were made before Jan.
+JetBlue's waiver allows customers to rebook or cancel flights to or from a dozen cities without penalty, so long as original travel plans were made before Jan.
 22.

 Spirit Airlines